yvich/PetDetect/README.md

 # COEN/ELEC 390
 # PetDetect
-Creation of an android app that helps any user to monitor his pets
+Creation of an android app that helps any user to monitor their pets using motion sensors.

  ## Team Members:
  - [*cindy*](https://github.com/cindykhin)